LostbBlizzard/UCodeLang/UCodeDocumentation/src/UCodeVM.md

 A jit Compiler may be used to increases performance.

-Cpp UCodeVM instruction set is incredibly simple but very inefficient.
+UCodeVM Instruction set is incredibly simple using 4 byte for every Instruction.

+>[!IMPORTANT]
+>This Is section Is incomplete